Nights-Software/ns-docs/resources/discordAPI.md

 We work with an internal cache system so a Discord member or guild is fetched once and will only be fetched again if the optional force argument available on each function is set to true.

-### `IsUserPartOfGuild(src : String, force? : Boolean)`
+### `IsUserPartOfThisGuild(src : String, force : Boolean, guildName : String)`

 Returns `nil` if an error occurred.
 If the error resulted from the request to the Discord API, it will be logged in the server console.

-Otherwise, this function returns a Boolean indicating if the given user is part of the guild or not.
+Otherwise, this function returns a Boolean indicating if the given user is part of the given guild or not.

-### `GetDiscordMember(src : String, force? : Boolean)`
+### `IsUserPartOfAnyOfTheseGuilds(src : String, force? : Boolean, guildNames? : String[])`

+If `guildNames` is not specified, it defaults to all `Discord_Guild_Names` from the config.

 Returns `nil` if an error occurred.
+If the error resulted from the request to the Discord API, it will be logged in the server console.

+Otherwise, this function returns a Boolean indicating if the given user is part of any of the given guilds or not.

+### `IsUserPartOfAllOfTheseGuilds(src : String, force? : Boolean, guildNames? : String[])`

+If `guildNames` is not specified, it defaults to all `Discord_Guild_Names` from the config.

+Returns `nil` if an error occurred.
+If the error resulted from the request to the Discord API, it will be logged in the server console.

+Otherwise, this function returns a Boolean indicating if the given user is part of all of the given guilds or not.

+### `GetDiscordMember(src : String, force? : Boolean, guildNames? : String[])`

+If `guildNames` is not specified, it defaults to all `Discord_Guild_Names` from the config.

+Returns `nil` if an error occurred.
 This error will be logged in the server console.

-Otherwise, this function returns a Discord member object.
+Otherwise, this function returns a Discord member object from the first guild in `guildNames`.

 Return object example:
 ```lua